Apache-NetBeans-Community/NbInstallPlugin/README.md

 # NbInstallPlugin
-With this plugins, it will be possible to install plugins write inside netbeans via selecting a nbm file.
+With this plugins, it will be possible to install plugins right inside netbeans via selecting a nbm file.